wedge22/wedge22/README.md

 - 👋 Hi, I’m @wedge22
 - 👀 I’m interested in Splunk, Ansible, Cribl and Python and basically getting data and doing something useful with it.
-- 🌱 I’m currently learning Splunk Architect and Python.
+- 🌱 I’m currently learning Kubernetes.
-- 💞️ I’m looking to collaborate on projects related to big data using the previously mentioned software.
 - 📫 How to reach me, use this email wedge22@tutanota.com

 <!---